XtremeOwnage/Web/docs/blog/posts/Home-Improvement/2024-10-10-Bathroom-Floor-Replacement.md

 ### Framing / Foundation

 Part of installing the new floor, meant it needed to be properly secured, on all sides.
-You don't want a softspot, this could cause the tile to crack.
+You don't want a soft spot, this could cause the tile to crack.

 As well, since the center joist was completely cut in two by a careless plumber years back... a portion of the house was not properly supported causing the floor to sag.